 An awesome feature Netflix has is strong parental controls.
 We named it the best streaming service for kids because you can create a kids profile and a PIN.
 So just tap on your Kids profile on your streaming device, and you won’t have to worry about your little ones accessing mature content.

-What we don’t like
+What we don’t like about Netflix

 What are Netflix’s subscription plans?